 The next step is to check your website’s installation quality.
 Like any other web application, WordPress is built with big and small scripts and mechanisms.

-It’s the combination of these that makes WordPress the most powerful and popular CMS in the world wide web.
+It’s the combination of these that makes WordPress the most powerful and popular CMS on the world wide web.
 GTmetrix is used to check these elements.
 This tool offers you many ways to test your website.

 Just like Pingdom and Load Impact, you just need to enter your website’s URL and run the test.
 After a while you receive a detailed list of all the tests run on your website: